 around option enables users to view the network state at an earlier time.
 The

 around option value requires an integer plus a unit of measure (UOM), with no space between them.
 The following are valid UOMs:

 If you want to go back in time by months or years, use the equivalent number of days.

-You can add color to validation outputs to help with readability.
+You can the readability of the validation outputs using color.
 Green output indicates successful results and red output indicates results with failures, warnings, and errors.
-To colorize outputs, use the
+Use the

 View Default Validation Tests